cloudfour/SimpleSlideView/README.md

 # until the on() method is called.
 deferOn: false

 # The speed of animations.
-Defaults to the current
-# jQuery or Zepto default.
 duration: $.fx.speeds._default

 # The easing method to use for animations.
 Defaults
-# to 'ease-out' for Zepto and 'swing' for jQuery.
+# to 'swing'.
-easing: if Zepto? then 'ease-out' else 'swing'
+easing: 'swing'

 # If true, animations will act on the 'transform'
 # properties rather than 'right' or 'left'.
 Defaults
-# to 'true' for Zepto.
+# to false.
-useTransformProps: Zepto?
+useTransformProps: false

 # When 'true', 3D transforms will be used.
 Can sometimes
 # improve performance. 'true' by default if Modernizr and